oroinc/documentation/commerce/install_upgrade/index.rst

   * :ref:`OroCommerce Enterprise Edition for Germany <installation--orocommerce-crm-ee-de--readme>`
   * :ref:`OroCommerce Enterprise Edition (without CRM) <installation--orocommerce-ee--readme>`

+* :ref:`One-Click Automated Installation <one-step-install>` -- The automated ways to quickly get the running Oro Application for the familiarization or development purpose with minimum efforts:

+  * :ref:`Run Pre-Installed Oro Application in the Oracle VM VirtualBox <virtual_machine_deployment>`
+  * :ref:`Get Running Oro Application Using Vagrant Provision <vagrant_installation>`

 ..
-Automated Installation via Vagrant file -- Automated installation using prepared images or provision configuration to familiarize themselves with the app functional.

-..
 Installation in the AWS -- ...

-* :ref:`Run Pre-Installed Oro Application in the Oracle VM VirtualBox <virtual_machine_deployment>` -- Steps for downloading and using the virtual image with Oro application to get a sandbox environment without any hassle.

 * :ref:`Upgrade <upgrade>` -- Guidance on how to upgrade the Oro application to the newer version.